Before you apply for financial aid, make sure you meet the following requirements,

 To satisfy USC's Satisfactory Academic Progress requirements, students must:

 · Meet a minimum cumulative grade point average (GPA);

 · Earn a minimum number of units for credit each semester (Pace of Progression); and

 · Complete their degree objective within a maximum number of semesters and a maximum number of attempted units (Maximum Time Frame Allowance).

-Should you fail to meet one of the above criteria, a Graduate Satisfactory Academic Progress (SAP) Appeal may be necessary.
+Should you fail to meet one of the above criteria, a Satisfactory Academic Progress (SAP) Appeal may be necessary.

 Submitting a Satisfactory Academic Progress Appeal

 Please see the USC Catalogue for details regarding the SAP review and appeal process.

 If you are currently academically disqualified or if you have an activity restriction that prevents you from registering for classes, you may submit an SAP Appeal, but your appeal will not be considered until you have resolved those activity restrictions.

 Your SAP appeal must include both the Academic Plan and Student’s Letter of Appeal: